 |Diesel Fuel contains paraffin wax in two forms, liquid wax that is in suspension in the fuel and wax seed crystals that are floating throughout the fuel.
 In temperatures above the fuels Cloud Point (CP) you can’t see wax without a microscope.
 When fuel reaches its Cloud Point wax in the fuel has begun attaching itself to the wax crystals making them large enough to be seen with the naked eye.
 This wax will appear as a cloud-like formation floating in the fuel.As the fuel temperature drops the wax crystals continue to get larger and will begin to stick to each other.
 At this Cold Filter Plug Point (CFPP) or Gel Point the fuel will have difficulty passing through fuel filters.
 This is the critical point at which it can become difficult or impossible to operate an engine or burner.As the temperature continues to drop the fuel can become a semi-solid, this is known as the Pour Point (PP), or the point at which fuel will no longer pour.

-You can prevent from fuel from gelling in three ways.
+go to this website You can prevent from fuel from gelling in three ways.

 Number one can be difficult if not impossible, number two can be very expensive and with the New Ultra Low Sulfur Diesel is no longer reliable; it can require so much of a special Ultra Low Sulfur Kerosene as to be impractical.
 Number three can be done reliably and inexpensively and is the best way to deal with these issues.

 Cold Flow Improvers or Anti-gel are a co-polymer that coats the paraffin wax crystals normally found in all diesel fuels to prevent the wax crystals from getting any larger and to prevent them from sticking to each other (gelling).